 - The officer will make sure you are entering Canada before or on the expiry date shown on your visa.
 Please note that this document cannot be extended;

 - proof that you have the funds to support yourself and your family after you arrive in Canada.

 The officer will ask you a few questions to make sure you still meet the eligibility requirements to immigrate to Canada.
 These questions will be similar to the ones you answered when you applied.

 You will not be allowed into Canada if you give false or incomplete information, or if you do not convince the officer that you meet the conditions to enter Canada.

 If you meet the requirements, the officer will allow you to enter Canada as a permanent resident.
 They will also confirm your Canadian mailing address and have your permanent resident card mailed to you there.

-If you change your address within 180 days of arriving in Canada, you must notify CIC using this online tool.
+If you change your address within 180 days of arriving in Canada, you must notify IRCC using this online tool.

 Disclosure of funds

 If you arrive in Canada with more than CAN$10,000, you must tell this to the CBSA officer.
 If you do not, you could be fined, and your funds could be seized.
 These funds could be in the form of:

 - securities that belong to you (for example, stocks, bonds, debentures, treasury bills), or